 Cultured Marble Cost Comparison

-While cultured marble is hard to beat, you have other options when it comes to shower walls.
+While cultured marble is hard to beat, you have other options when it comes to shower surrounds.
 Design and durability play a key role, but cost should always be top of mind.

-All shower wall materials bring their own set of pros and cons.
-To really determine which material is right for, refer to the links above or continue reading.
+All shower enclosures bring their own set of pros and cons.
+To really determine which shower wall material is right for, refer to the links above or continue reading.

 What Is Cultured Marble?

-Cultured marble is a stone that contains a blend of particles and resins.
+Cultured marble is a man-made marble shower wall that contains a blend of particles and resins.
 Once formed, they create beautiful and durable slabs that can be used throughout the home.

-Cultured marble is created by placing the blend into specific molds shaped like a bathtub, countertop or shower.
+Cultured marble is created by placing the blend into specific molds shaped like a bathtub, countertop or shower enclosure.
 The marble is then covered with a gel that bonds the mixture.
 After polishing, the cultured marble is complete.